 Petros hands them a short memo with the facts recollected up to now: the head of a German tourist appeared at Sifis’ lake at 8am detached from the rest of its body; the circumstances of the incident and the facts prior to its finding are unclear; the German tourist is presumably dead.

 Petros then briefs the two detectives about their assignment, as they will be in charge of investigating who this German tourist was and what he was up to the days prior to the event.
-Giorgos interrupts him “Malista, drunk tourist falls into crocodile lake.
-Easy boss”, and he takes another noisy sip off his coffee.
+Georgia interrupts him “Malista, drunk tourist falls into crocodile lake.
+Easy boss”, and she takes another noisy sip off her coffee.
 Petros yells back “We have to prove it to the damn Eurocrats!
 They are raising suspicion of an homicide, some people already want to turn it into a hate crime against the Germans… Plus what if they blame Sifis?
 God knows that the last thing Crete needs right now is having to hand our beloved Sifis to the German authorities… Be careful!”

 Scene 2 – Hans